-The type of caravan or trailer you are legally allowed to tow will depend on when you passed your test and the type of driving licence you hold.
-You mustn’t tow more than your licence permits, so find out how the rules apply to you and what you can do if you’re not currently entitled online at www.directgov.co.uk.
+The type of caravan or trailer you're legally allowed to tow will depend on the type of driving licence you hold.
+You mustn’t tow more than your licence permits, so find out how the rules apply to you at GOV.UK.

 A different path

-You wouldn’t drive off in an unroadworthy car, so it’s equally important to ensure your trailer is in tip-top condition.
+You wouldn’t drive off in an unroadworthy car, so it’s equally important to make sure your trailer is in tip-top condition.
 Don’t overlook the importance of having it regularly serviced and maintained.
 Check the condition and pressure of the tyres, and the brakes if it has them.

 Ready for departure